Haskell Online Tutorials

 • GarganText[56] is a collaborative tool to map through semantic analysis texts on any web browser, written fully in Haskell and PureScript, which is used for instance in the research community to draw up state-of-the-art reports and roadmaps.[57]

-• Bluespec SystemVerilog (BSV) is a language for semiconductor design that is an extension of Haskell.
-Also, Bluespec, Inc.'s tools are implemented in Haskell.
-Note this is an example of a domain specific language embedded into Haskell
+• Bluespec SystemVerilog (BSV) is a language extension of Haskell, for designing electronics.
+It is an example of a domain-specific language embedded into Haskell.
+Further, Bluespec, Inc.'s tools are implemented in Haskell.

 • Cryptol, a language and toolchain for developing and verifying cryptography algorithms, is implemented in Haskell.